platformsh/platformsh-docs/docs/src/guides/django/deploy/customize.md

         print('Error decoding JSON, code %d', json.decoder.JSONDecodeError)
 ```

-Environment variables on Platform.sh, which you will use to retrieve credentials to connect to services within an environment, are often obscured.
+Environment variables on Platform.sh, which contain credentials to connect to services within an environment, are often obscured.
 `PLATFORM_RELATIONSHIPS` for example, which contains those service examples, is a base64-encoded JSON object.

 Within `settings.py`, the Django template starts a block of Platform.sh-specific configuration meant to override options configured above it.
-Starting that section is the helper function `decode`, which will be helpful in subsequent settings.
+Starting that section is the helper function `decode`, is used in subsequent settings.

 {{< note >}}
 Decoding these types of variables comes built into the [Platform.sh Config Reader](#optional-config-reader).